dburgosp/InventoryApp/README.md

 # Inventory App
 This is a simple Android Studio project for the [Android Basics Nanodegree](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803) by Udacity and Google.
+It implements a very basic and limited functionality (only for educational purpose) and uses a sample SQLite database with a single table.

 Some screen captures: